Vaccine Info

 Last reviewed

-Developing protective herpes simplex virus (HSV) vaccines has been an ongoing challenge for decades.
-HSV is highly adapted to evade host immunity, making it difficult for a vaccine to prevent the virus from reaching the ganglia, which is the site of latency.
-Various herpes vaccine candidates are based on DNA, modified mRNA, protein subunits, killed virus, and attenuated live virus vaccine technologies.
-In addition, the World Health Organization (WHO) published its preferred product characteristics for Alpha (α)-herpesviruses vaccines and updated its pipeline review.
-As of March 2024, the U.S. Food and Drug Administration (FDA), BrazilCanada, ChinaEurope, India, Japan, and the U.K. had not authorized preventive or therapeutic herpes vaccines.
+Developing protective herpes simplex virus (HSV) vaccines has been an ongoing clinical trial challenge for decades.
+Current herpes vaccine candidates are based on DNA, modified mRNA, protein subunits, killed virus, and attenuated live virus vaccine technologies.
+As of March 18, 2025, the U.S. Food and Drug Administration (FDA), BrazilCanada, ChinaEurope, India, Japan, and the U.K. had not authorized preventive or therapeutic herpes HSV-1 or HSV-2 vaccines.

-Current herpes vaccine candidates in clinical trials include:
+As of 2025, herpes vaccine candidates conducting clinical trials include:

 mRNA-1608 is an mRNA vaccine candidate against HSV-2 disease.
 The mRNA-1608-P101 phase 1 study launched on September 6, 2023, and is forecasted to be completed on June 4, 2025.
-With mRNA-1608, Moderna Inc. aims to induce a strong antibody response with neutralizing and effector functionality combined with cell-mediated immunity.
-Independent Study: An mRNA vaccine to prevent genital herpes.
-Moderna stated on September 13, 2023, that the latent and other vaccine market is estimated at approximately $10 billion to $25 billion.
+With mRNA-1608, Moderna Inc. aims to induce a strong antibody response with neutralizing and effector functionality combined with cell-mediated immunity—Independent Study: An mRNA vaccine to prevent genital herpes.

 Rational Vaccines's VC2 vaccine candidate is a live-attenuated vaccine targeting facial, ocular, and genital herpes caused by HSV-1 and potentially protects against genital herpes caused by HSV-2.
 On October 13, 2023, Rational Vaccines was awarded $2.8 million by the U.S. National Institute of Health, and in a 2018 study conducted at Louisiana State University, Brent Stanfield and colleagues examined the immune response generated by intramuscular injection of the VC2 vaccine in the guinea pig.